EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 Rail Infrastructure & Specialist Standard

-Rail work often requires additional specification beyond EN ISO 20471 due to sector-specific rules.
+Rail work often requires additional specification beyond EN ISO 20471 due to sector-specific rules and garment requirements.

 https://hivizworkwear.net/collections/hi-vis-workwear-rail-specification